senderle/doppio/README.md

 Humanists have used databases produced by third parties for many decades now, and as we create datasets of our own, we often look to familiar interfaces for inspiration.
-This is an interface-first approach to database design.
+In other words, we tend to take an **interface-first** approach to database design.
 But the interfaces of most databasees familiar to humanists rarely provide any useful information about the underlying data structures they use.
 As a result, interface-first approaches can lead to awkward data modeling decisions.

-On the other hand, data-first approaches often require an abstract view of data that may become disconnected from the concrete questions that researchers want to answer.
-Staying focused on those questions while also keeping track of all the details required to maintain fifteen different many-to-many relations in a SQL schema can be a challenge.
+To avoid the problems that result, it is useful to take a **data-first** approach.
+But data-first approaches often require an abstract view of data that can become disconnected from the concrete questions that researchers want to answer.
+Staying focused on those questions while also keeping track of all the details required to maintain fifteen different many-to-many relations in a SQL schema is a challenge.

 Doppio makes a data-first approach easier by guaranteeing a one-to-one relationship between interfaces and data structures.
 This means that the